-4. Comfort is important
+4. Comfort is so important

-5. Skip on patterns and characters
+5. Skip on multiple patterns and characters

 In closing, Family photos are moments captured in time to cherish forever, making these memories is the best part.
 I am always reminded how blessed I am to be a part of each families photo session and their unique qualities that shine through their family portraits.